"Chin up, you did us proud": women's hockey team gets lauded for fighting Olympic show | Sports-Games

 Former sports minister Kiren Rijiju said hockey's golden era is back.

-''Don't break down girls, you all played superb at Tokyo2020 by reaching top 4 in the world!
+''Don't break down girls, you all played superbly at Tokyo2020 by reaching the top 4 in the world!
 I appreciate our Women's Hockey for making India proud.!!'' he posted.

 Men's team skipper Manpreet Singh and former hockey player Viren Rasquinha said the women's side's journey at the Olympics was one of the best stories of the ongoing Games.
-They were there to cheer the team from the stands during the match.
+Manpreet and his teammates were there to cheer the team from the stands during the match.

-''The performance of the Indian women's hockey team has been one of the best stories of the Tokyo Olympics They played as a team and gave it their all.
-Cannot ask for any more.
+''The performance of the Indian women's hockey team has been one of the best stories of the Tokyo Olympics They played as a team and gave it they're all.
+Cannot ask for anymore.
 Thank you for giving us fans so many wonderful memories,'' Rasquinha said.

-''This being our TheHockeyIndia eves highest finish at the Olympics - tough luck but they fought superbly till the end!
-They have won the nations heart and we are proud of them,'' Manpreet tweeted.
+''This being our #TheHockeyIndia eves the highest finish at the Olympics - tough luck but they fought superbly till the end!
+They have won the heart of the nation and we are proud of them,'' Manpreet tweeted.

 ''Brilliant Effort girls.
 You must hold your heads up high for the magnificent effort and the spirit with which you fought.
 You have been instrumental in making the nation ho crazy for Hockey again @TheHockeyIndia #IndvsGBR,'' Sehwag said.

-''You gave it your all.
+''You gave it you are all.
 Proud of how you played.
 Won a billion hearts.
-Created history and inspired the next gen,'' Kumble said.
+Created history and inspired the next-gen,'' Kumble said.

 ''Nothing but respect for our girls who gave their best.
 We are very proud of you and I am sure they will only get better,'' Laxman tweeted.